 Roll out 1 sheet of each color, about 1/16" to 1/8" thickness.
 Place one sheet on top of the other.
 Starting at one end roll the clay together jelly roll style.
 You will now have a long coil of clay.

-Slice the coil (referred to as a cane) into thin slices with a sharp knife.
+Slice the coil (referred to as a cane) into thin slices with the clay blade.
 Save extra slices for covering the pen holder (directions below).

 Cover the pen all over with the slices you have made.